lanl/VizAly-Foresight/README.md

 ```

 # Usage
-CBench takes as input a json file that specifies the input parameters.
+CBench takes as input a json file (examples of input json files are in the **_inputs_** folder) that specifies the input parameters.
 The list of parameters to specity are:
 * filetype (HACC or NYX)
 * filename
 * scalars to analyze